syedumerahmedcode/linkedlist/readme.md

 ## Traversal in Circular Doubly linked list
 - TODO: Add a diagram depicting the traversal algorithm for circular doubly linked list.
 (117)
 - Time complexity of creation with one node: O(n).

+## Reverse Traversal in Circular Doubly linked list
+- TODO: Add a diagram depicting the traversal algorithm for circular doubly linked list.
+(118)
+- Time complexity of creation with one node: O(n).